freeCodeCamp/guide/src/pages/html/attributes/input-checked-attribute/index.md

 </form>
 ```

-In the above example,when the web page is loaded,by default the first checkbox will come automatically selected due to the checked attribute.
+In the example above when the web page is loaded by default the first checkbox will come automatically selected due to the checked attribute.